junga-com/bg-core/readme.md

 ## Error Handling

-Good software of any kind needs to be robust and transparent so if it does not succeed, it provides information about why and how to proceed.
+Good software of any kind needs to be robust and transparent when it it encounters a problem.
 Scripts that source /usr/lib/bg_core.sh can use a family of assert* functions to make sure the script fails well when a error is encountered.

 ```bash
 $ cat - >/tmp/test5.sh